-UKEDA arrange a high quality home stay accommodation for students who are under 18 years of age as well as for adults.
+UKEDA arrange high-quality homestay accommodation for students who are under 18 years of age as well as for adults.
 We place students with friendly and caring families in order for students to practice and improve English language skills.

-Whilst there is currently no directive relating specifically to homestay accommodation for international students aged under 18, Ukeda recognise its duty of care to safeguard all children from harm.
+Whilst there is currently no directive relating specifically to homestay accommodation for international students aged under 18, UKEDA recognises its duty of care to safeguard all children from harm.
 All children have a right to protection, and the needs of children and others who may be particularly vulnerable must be taken into account.
-We seek to maintain a safe and supportive environment and ensure that all employees and host families working UKEDA accept and recognise these responsibilities.
+We seek to maintain a safe and supportive environment and ensure that all employees, third party accommodation providers and host families working with UKEDA accept and recognise these responsibilities.

 A child is defined as a person under the age of 18 (The Children Act 1989).